 When you’re a teenager, you’re probably too busy to sit down and think about your own identity.
 No one exactly assigns you “introspection time” as homework (though, if you’re my student, this has very likely happened).
 So when you start working on your college essays, it might be the first time you truly start thinking about how you can express who you are in a way that will help a group of strangers understand something about you.
 Let’s be honest—it feels like a lot of pressure to sum up your identity in 250 words or less.
 But we’re here to help.

 There are many different types of application essays you’ll need to write, as my colleague Annie so perfectly laid out here.
 But we’re going to talk about one type in particular: the essays about identity and diversity.
-These are powerful essays that give admissions officers an opportunity to glimpse into your daily life and understand your unique experiences.
-For some students, though, these essays can be daunting to think about.
+These are powerful college essays that give admissions officers an opportunity to glimpse into your daily life and understand your unique experiences.
+For some students, though, these essays can be daunting to think about and write.

 University of Michigan